RobArthan/pp/NOTES.md

 your PATH.

 Now visit each of the package directories in turn in some order respecting the above dependencies and build the `inst` target using the package make file.
-This will build a ProofPower installation directory in $HOME/git/pp. You could just build your package and the ones it depends on, but I usually do the lot:
+This eill build a ProofPower installation directory in $HOME/git/pp/bld.
+You could just build your package and the ones it depends on, but I usually do the
+lot:

     for p in pptex xpp dev hol zed daz do